fasrc/User_Codes/Documents/Software/Spack.md

 Many HPC software packages work in parallel using MPI.
 Although <code>spack</code> has the ability to install MPI libraries from scratch, the recommended way is to configure <code>spack</code> to use  MPI already available on the cluster as software modules, instead of building its own MPI libraries.

-MPI packages are configure through the <code>packages.yaml</code> file.
+MPI is configured through the <code>packages.yaml</code> file.
 For instance, if we need <code>OpenMPI</code> version 4.1.3 compiled with <code>GCC</code> version 12, we could follow the below steps to add this MPI configuration:

 ### Determine the MPI location / prefix